vaccovecrana/shax/README.md

 - Only a single transformer can be assigned once per `Logger` instance.
 Reassignments will result in errors.
 - In `dev` mode, the only mandatory fields you must preserve in your record transformer are: `[level, thread_name, message]`.
-- Any transformer function *may* be stateless and *must* be thread-safe, since many threads will be calling your code.
+- Any transformer function *MAY* be stateless and *MUST* be thread-safe, since many threads will be calling your code.

-## Disclaimer

-> This project is not production ready, and still requires security and code correctness audits.
-> You use this software at your own risk.
-Vaccove Crana, LLC., its affiliates and subsidiaries
-> waive any and all liability for any damages caused to you by your usage of this software.